 - Hair is to be fashioned in a manner that prevents it from falling into any patient areas. - Hair MUST be secured away from the face, and groomed so that vision is not hampered. - Hair longer than collar length must be secured in a ponytail. - Hair clips may be worn, but must match the color of the students' hair as closely as possible.
-Hair bows may not be worn. - Conservative hair color (not blue, purple, green). - A student may only wear wedding rings and watch. - Any piercing jewelry must be a stud and not be larger than 5mm. - Make-up is to be used conservatively. - Tattoos that are explicit, profane or gang related must be covered.
-Exposed tattoos must be approved by faculty. - Fragrances should not be worn in the clinical setting. - Smoking or other use of tobacco products (including, but not limited to, cigarettes, electronic cigarettes, pipes, cigars, snuff, or chewing tobacco) is prohibited in any Amarillo College building and at all clinical site healthcare facilities, including SimCentral.
-In addition, smoking is not allowed within 20 feet of any Amarillo College building entrance.
-A student that smells of smoke may be asked to leave the clinical setting. - Fingernails need to be clean and not extend over 1/4 inch past the fingertip.
+Hair bows may not be worn. - Conservative hair color (not blue, purple, green). - A student may ONLY wear wedding rings, watches and one small pair of stud earrings (one in each ear). - Earrings should be no larger than 5 mm and may be worn in the lower lobe only. - Tongue, eyebrow, and nose rings or studs, or multiple earrings are not allowed. - Make-up is to be used conservatively. - Tattoos must be covered at all times. - Fragrances should not be worn in the clinical setting. - Smoking or other use of tobacco products (including, but not limited to, cigarettes, electronic cigarettes, pipes, cigars, snuff, or chewing tobacco) is prohibited in any Amarillo College building and at all clinical site healthcare facilities, including SimCentral.
+In addition, smoking is not allowed within 20 feet of any Amarillo College building entrance. - It is recommended that students do not smoke prior to and/or during clinical hours.
+A student that smells of smoke may be asked to leave the clinical setting. - Fingernails need to be clean and not extend over 1⁄4 inch past the fingertip.
 If nail polish is worn, it should be clear.
 Artificial nails may not be worn in the clinical setting.

-The clinical uniform with name badge shall be worn when picking up patient assignments-
+The clinical uniform with name badge shall be worn when picking up patient assignments.